ChenElla/Shopifyhub/README.md

 Link to slides will be updated here

 ## Support
 If you encounter any issues or have any questions, please reach out to our support team at ella.cheny@gmail.com.
-We are here to help you make the most out of your ShopifyHub experience.
+We are here to help you make the most out of your Shopify Hub experience.

 ## Contributing
-We welcome contributions from the community to improve Shopifyhub.
+We welcome contributions from the community to improve Shopify Hub.
 If you have any suggestions, bug reports, or feature requests, please submit them through our GitHub repository.
 We appreciate your input and collaboration.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements
 We would like to express our gratitude to Shopify and BrainStation for their support and inspiration.
-Without their contributions, Shopifyhub would not be possible.
+Without their contributions, Shopify Hub would not be possible.
 Thank you!